filecoin-project/filecoin-docs/docs/mine/spacerace.md

 Filter = <shell command>
 ```

-The deal info is piped into `stdin` as JSON.
-Deals are accepted if the `Filter`'s
- exit code is 0.
+Deals are accepted if the `Filter`'s exit code is 0.
 For any other exit code, deals will be rejected.
 Examples:

 ```
 ## Reject all deals